Order of Operations Worksheets

-This section of our order of operations worksheet pdfs familiarizes students in 4th grade and above with operator precedence and provides practice in evaluating expressions with no parentheses involving the four arithmetic operators.
+These order of operations worksheet pdfs familiarize 4th grade kids with operator precedence and offers practice in evaluating expressions with no parentheses involving the four arithmetic operators.

 Do both (7 + 14) ÷ 2 and 7 ÷ 14 ÷ 2 yield the same value?
 How are expressions with parentheses evaluated?
-Answer these questions effortlessly as you walk through our collection PEMDAS worksheets for students in grade 5 through grade 8.
+Answer these questions in our PEMDAS worksheets for students in grade 5 through grade 8.

-Stay the course and excel in evaluating arithmetic expressions with exponential notations.
-Evaluate whole numbers and integers raised to single-digit powers and press on comparing expressions and finding the missing numbers as you level up!
+Excel in evaluating arithmetic expressions with exponential notations.
+Evaluate whole numbers and integers raised to single-digit powers and compare expressions and find the missing numbers as you level up!

-Introduce grade 5 and grade 6 children to the numerical intrigue of integer operations with this batch of our order of operations worksheets.
-Let them stick to the sign rules to find the sum, difference, product, and quotient of integers and obtain the values of the expressions.
+Introduce grade 5 and grade 6 kids to integer operations with our order of operations worksheets.
+Stick to the sign rules to find the sum, difference, product, and quotient of integers and obtain the values of expressions.

 Featured here are arithmetic expressions involving like and unlike fractions.
 Find the LCM, determine the sum, difference, product, and quotient of fractions and arrive at their values.

-Watch your simplification skills progress with this part of our printable PEMDAS worksheets!
-Evaluate the expressions by adding, subtracting, multiplying, and dividing decimal numbers with up to hundredths places.
-There are decimal numbers with exponents too.
+Augment simplification skills with our printable PEMDAS worksheets!
+Evaluate expressions by adding, subtracting, multiplying, and dividing decimals with up to hundredths places, and decimals with exponents.

-Join a league super-superior to your peers by acquiring the unique skill of comparing expressions with no parentheses!
-Grade 6 and grade 7 students obtain the values of the expressions, compare them using comparison signs, and match equivalent expressions too.
+Acquire the skill of comparing expressions with no parentheses!
+Grade 6 and grade 7 kids obtain the values of the expressions, compare them using comparison signs, and match equivalent expressions.

-Let children hold on to our printable comparing numerical expressions worksheets, and swift calculations will soon be their second nature.
-The three sections here contain a diverse mix of expressions involving multiple arithmetic operators and parentheses.
+Hold on to our printable comparing numerical expressions worksheets, and make swift calculations your second nature.
+The three sections contain expressions involving multiple arithmetic operators and parentheses.